HIPAA Physical Safeguards for PHI

 Covered entities need to analyze operations to determine which devices will qualify as workstations for each one.
 Then, they need to establish physical safeguards for each workstation.

-• Workstation Use Standard – Determines appropriate use of workstation devices, including what and how functions can be performed.
+- Workstation Use Standard: Determines appropriate use of workstation devices, including what and how functions can be performed.

-• Workstation Security Standard – Determines how workstations will be physically protected from unauthorized users [2].
+- Workstation Security Standard: Determines how workstations will be physically protected from unauthorized users [2].

-Device and Media Controls
+Device and Media Controls for Electronic Protected Health Information

 Covered entities must have policies in place that manage how hardware and electronic media (such as memory cards, disks, tapes, or hard drives) carrying ePHI are moved into, out of, and within the facility.
-The Device and Media Controls standard also dictates how electronic media will be handled, including standards for:
+The Device and Media Controls standard also dictates how e-media will be handled, including standards for:

-• Accountability – How you’ll maintain a record of the people responsible for moving hardware and electronic media and how these things will be moved.
+- Accountability: How you'll maintain a record of the people responsible for moving hardware and electronic media and how these things will be moved.

-• Disposal – Addresses how you’ll make ePHI unusable or inaccessible on devices that you dispose of.
+- Disposal: Addresses how you’ll make ePHI unusable or inaccessible on devices that you dispose of.

-• Reuse – Determines how you’ll remove ePHI from devices or electronic media before reusing them.
+- Reuse: Determines how you’ll remove ePHI from devices or electronic media before reusing them.

 While standards for disposal and media reuse are required, data backup and storage and accountability standards are up to your organization to determine if and how they will be established [2].

-Clarity eCommerce Is HIPAA-Compliant
+Clarity eCommerce Helps You Become HIPAA-Compliant